Bio

 Working Papers

 Abstract: Which tax administration reforms can improve fiscal capacity in developing countries?
 This paper evaluates a reform of the Brazilian tax authority that centralized the structure of local tax offices, closing some offices and expanding others.
 Leveraging regional variation in the reform, I employ a matched difference-in-differences strategy to document how a more centralized structure affects fiscal capacity.
 I obtain three main findings.
-First, tax revenues decline in areas previously served by an office that was shut down but increase in areas served by an expanded office; the net effect is an increase in revenues in centralized regions.
-Second, one reason for the decline in revenues is that increased distance between tax offices and the areas they oversee reduces tax agents' ability to visit these places and gather local information.
-Third, one reason for the rise in revenues is that the reform has improved the allocation of resources by enabling the tax authority to focus staff effort on high-revenue potential areas and to give talented managers a larger span of control.
+First, centralized regions experience an aggregate increase in tax revenues.
+The increase in revenues is driven by areas served by expanded offices.
+Second, the reform reduces the ability of tax agents to visit peripheral areas they oversee, which decreases their ability to gather local information and enforce tax compliance.
+Third, the reform improves the allocation of resources by enabling the tax authority to focus staff effort on high-revenue potential areas and to give talented managers a larger span of control.
 These findings suggest that centralization can increase overall revenues but exacerbate regional inequality in tax enforcement.

 (with Andrea Marcucci )